 No. There is no need to submit either the Common Application or Coalition Application if you apply using your QuestBridge application.
 If you do choose to submit the Common Application or Coalition Application in addition to your QuestBridge application, then please make sure to include your QuestBridge application ID# with your other application.

 Do I need to pay the application fee if I apply through QuestBridge?

 The Office of Admission automatically waives the application fee for all students who use their QuestBridge application to apply to Emory University.

 Are standardized exams required for QuestBridge applicants?

 Yes.
 QuestBridge applicants to Emory University must meet all standardized exam requirements.
 Students are encouraged to submit official test scores directly to Emory through the testing agency.
+Self-reported scores are also acceptable.
 Students may also have their high school guidance counselor submit their official test scores directly to Emory or on an official high school transcript that includes test scores.

 Is the National College Match binding at Emory University?

 Yes.
 If you match with Emory, you accept a binding offer of admission and are required to withdraw any applications submitted to other colleges and universities.

 If I am admitted to Emory University, but not through the National College Match, what kind of financial aid will I receive?